Thermodynamics-informed graph neural networks: Conclusions

 The limitations of the presented technique are related to the computational complexity of the model.
 Large simulations with fine grids require a high amount of message passing to get the information across the whole domain, or a very fine time discretization, which both result in a high computational cost.
 Similarly, high-speed phenomena in relation to the wave velocity of the medium might be impossible to model.

 Future work may overcome the stated limitations by combining graph representations with model order reduction techniques, such as autoencoders or U-net architectures \cite{gao2019graph,yu2019st}.
-The idea is to replace deep message passing with various coarse-graining steps, allowing the boundary information to reach every node in the simulation domain while reducing the number of parameters to the network.
+The idea is to replace deep message passing with various coarse-graining steps, allowing the boundary information to reach every node in the simulation domain while reducing the number of parameters of the neural network.
 Another interesting topic to extend our work is to improve the generalization and decrease the amount of training data via equivariant arquitectures \cite{keriven2019universal,satorras2021n}, which avoid data augmentation by exploiting the invariance to certain groups such as rotations $SO(3)$ or general Euclidean transformations $E(3)$.
+As the present work is only limited to in-silico experiments, future work may extend the proposed method to measured datasets in real-world applications, such as digital twins of industrial processes or real-time augmented/virtual reality environments.